puppetlabs/puppetlabs-registry/README.markdown

       data   => "The Puppet Agent service periodically manages your configuration", }

 The type or types you declare will be applied at the next catalog run, and each one will be managed individually.

-There are a few functions worth taking note of:
+####Puppet Enterprise console

+The Puppet Enterprise console makes using the registry module even easier.
+To manage Registry values or keys add the `registry::value` defined type, `registry_key` resource, or registry custom types to a class that is or can be applied to your agent nodes.

+Once you have applied the type(s) or resources to a class, use the [Puppet Enterprise console](http://docs.puppetlabs.com/pe/latest/console_classes_groups.html#classes) to assign the class to a Windows node or node group.

+####Noteworthy functionality

-* If Puppet creates a registry key, Windows will automatically create any necessary parent registry keys that do not already exist.
+* If Puppet creates a Registry key, Windows will automatically create any necessary parent Registry keys that do not already exist.
 * Keys within HKEY_LOCAL_MACHINE (hklm) or HKEY_CLASSES_ROOT (hkcr) are supported.
 Other predefined root keys (e.g. HKEY_USERS) are not currently supported.
-* Puppet will not recursively delete registry keys.
+* Puppet will not recursively delete Registry keys.
-* Any parent registry key managed by Puppet will be autorequired.
+* Any parent Registry key managed by Puppet will be autorequired.

-###Puppet Enterprise console

-Follow the [instructions above](#beginning-with-registry), except add the defined resource type or custom types to a class that is or can be applied to your nodes.

-Once you have added the type(s) to a class, use the [Puppet Enterprise console](http://docs.puppetlabs.com/pe/2.5/console_classes_groups.html#classes) to assign the class to a Windows node or node group.

 ##Usage